The Graduate School

 There are several different Fulbright Program Advisors (FPAs) at the UW to assist you with understanding the Fulbright US Student Program and

 putting your application together.
 You are encouraged to make contact with an FPA to discuss the process and your plans.

-Seattle and Tacoma graduate and professional students (and recent graduates with masters degrees but not a PhD) will apply through the Fellowships and Awards Office in
+UW Seattle graduate and professional students (and recent Seattle campus graduates with masters degrees but not a PhD) will apply through the Fellowships and Awards Office in

 The Graduate School (G-1 Communications Building).
 FPAs are:

-Seattle and Tacoma undergraduate students (and recent bachelor's degree graduates of the UW) will apply through the Office of Merit Scholarships,
+UW Seattle undergraduate students (and recent bachelor's degree graduates of the Seattle campus) will apply through the Office of Merit Scholarships,

 Fellowships and Awards in Undergraduate Academic Affairs.
 FPAs are: